-The Frederick Douglass Institute for African and African-American Studies offers a formal Graduate Certificate in African and African-American studies.
+The Frederick Douglass Institute offers a formal graduate certificate in Black studies.

 The institute is committed to the interdisciplinary study of Africa and its diaspora.
 This program brings together historical, cultural, psychological, economic, and political approaches and perspectives to the study of people of African descent in the Atlantic world, including the United States, the Caribbean, and Latin America.